-Campus Planning Committee and Ad Hoc Committee on Campus Lighting, February 25, 2004 Edited January 9, 2008 and March 7, 2012
+Campus Planning Committee and Ad Hoc Committee on Campus Lighting, February 25, 2004 Campus Planning Committee Update May 29, 2020 Edited January 9, 2008, March 7, 2012, February 26, 2019

-"The University recognizes that campus and exterior building lighting is needed to address adequately the personal safety requirements of students, faculty, staff, and campus visitors without significantly damaging its nighttime aesthetic qualities, and to be consistent with its concerns for energy conservation.
+"The university recognizes the necessity of campus lighting and exterior building lighting to address adequately the personal safety requirements of students, faculty, staff, and campus visitors without significantly damaging its nighttime aesthetic qualitities, as well as to be consistent with its committment to energy conservation.
 The campus standard fixture is free standing; building-mounted fixtures are to be avoided."

-(Campus Plan Policy 2: Open-space Framework, Campus Safety policy refinement (a), page 34.)
+(Campus Plan Principle 2: Open-space Framework, Campus Safety principle refinement (b))